 Not all staffing companies are created equal, and the differences between them can translate to bottom-line impact for your business.
-Read on to understand the pros and cons of each type of staffing company — and be sure to check out our comprehensive guide for more insight into the different types of staffing firms.
+Read on to understand the pros and cons of working with a staffing partner with a singular focus.
+With Randstad, you'll benefit from working with a total workforce solution partner.
+Still unsure if we're right for you?
+Check out our comprehensive guide for more insight into the different types of staffing firms.

 - Temporary staffing firms are a great short-term solution for companies that face seasonal or cyclical spikes in demand.